Visit us at

 The final step

 The sixth and final step is the most interesting.
 Following the customer’s decision, detailed design and installation of the Aerox®-Injector system will begin at the factory, obviously in close cooperation with customer and any third parties.
-This process is not complete until the successful startup and commissioning of the Aerox® Injector is complete.
+This process is only complete after the Aerox® Injector has been successfully started up and commissioned.

-From this moment on, the customer and his surroundings will get used to the Aerox system that does its work automatically and does not require much maintenance.
+From this point on, the customer and their environment will become accustomed to the Aerox system, which operates automatically and requires minimal maintenance.
 Besides changing the pre-filters which can easily be done by the customer himself, a qualified Aerox engineer will visit the site only once every 8,000 hours of operation, for which timely notice will be provided by the Aerox monitoring system and no process interruptions are required.